-• The Governing Body has set out its commitment to equal opportunities in this policy to ensure that the school is fully inclusive to pupils and staff.

-• The Governing Body seeks to ensure that people are not discriminated against when applying for jobs at our school.

-• The Governors take all reasonable steps to ensure that the school environment gives access to people with disabilities and also strive to make school communications as inclusive as possible for parents/carers, staff and pupils.

-• The Governors welcome all applications to join the school in line with the Buckinghamshire council admissions policy.

-• The Governing Body ensures that no child is discriminated against whilst in our school.
+- The Governing Board has set out its commitment to equal opportunities in this policy to ensure that the school is fully inclusive to pupils and staff. - The Governing Board seeks to ensure that people are not discriminated against when applying for jobs at our school. - The Governors take all reasonable steps to ensure that the school environment gives access to people with disabilities and also strive to make school communications as inclusive as possible for parents/carers, staff and pupils. - The Governors welcome all applications to join the school in line with the Buckinghamshire admissions policy. - The Governing Board ensures that no child is discriminated against whilst in our school.